 - Representative Target: A Phase-2 program needs a Representative Target in order to validate and generation will usually set this to the first Field Source.
-The Doppler settings will be set based on the Representative Target. - Representative Coordinates: The coordinates of the Representative Target. - Representative Frequency: The frequency to be used when determining whether the SB has achieved its sensitivity goal or not. - Representative Receiver Band: Band corresponding to the Representative Frequency. - Min.
-Angular Resolution: This can be set to ensure that the SB is observed using an appropriate array configuration.
-Not currently used. - Max.
-Angular Resolution: See above. - Dynamic Range: Not currently used.
+The Doppler settings will be set based on the Representative Target. - Representative Coordinates: The coordinates of the Representative Target. - Representative Frequency: This is usually the centre frequency of representative spectral window defined in the Science Goal. - Representative Receiver Band: Band corresponding to the Representative Frequency. - Min.
+Angular Resolution: This and Max.
+Angular Resolution are set based on the angular-resolution input in the Science Goal.
+These fields are read by the automatic scheduler which will consider this SB observable if the angular resolution of the current array at the AOS lies within this range.
+Many other parameters go into deciding whether an SB is ultimately observed or not. - Max.
+Angular Resolution: See above. - Dynamic Range: Not currently used. - Largest Angular Scale: This is the value that was entered in the Science Goal. - Nominal Configuration: This field is for information purposes only and gives the configurations that might be used by the Scheduling software to decide whether the SB can be run or not.
+The min. and max. angular resolutions (above) determine which configurations are used in practice. - Max.
+Allowed Beam Axial Ratio: The expected beam axial ratio (major divided by minor axis) should always be less than this value.

-6.2.7 Temporal Constraints
+6.2.8 Temporal Constraints